 The directors recognise the importance of, and are committed to, high standards of corporate governance.

-The nomination committee is chaired by Peter Opperman with Geoff Wicks as its other member.
+The nomination committee is chaired by Elaine Bucknor with Oliver Scott and Martin Rowland as its other members.
 The nomination committee is responsible for ensuring that the board has a formal and transparent appointment procedure and has primary responsibility for reviewing the balance and effectiveness of the board and identifying the skills needed on the board and those individuals who might best provide them.
 The nomination committee meets at least once a year.